Adrian helmet: World War I

 At the outbreak of World War I in August 1914, soldiers in the French Army wore the standard kepi cap, which provided no protection against injury.
 The early stages of trench warfare proved that even basic protection of the head would result in a significantly lower mortality rate among front-line soldiers.
 By the beginning of 1915, a rudimentary steel skull-cap (calotte métallique, cervelière) was being issued to be worn under the kepi.

 Consequently, the French staff ordered development of a metal helmet that could protect soldiers from the shrapnel of exploding artillery shells.
+Intendant-General Louis Adrian designed a helmet which was adopted by the French military and named after him.
 Since soldiers in trenches were also vulnerable to shrapnel exploding above their heads, a deflector crest was added along the helmet's axis.
 Branch insignia in the form of a grenade for line infantry and cavalry, a bugle horn for chasseurs, crossed cannon for artillery, an anchor for colonial troops and a crescent for North African units was attached to the front.
-Contrary to common misconception, the M15 helmet was not designed to protect the wearer from direct impact by rifle or machine gun bullets.
-The resulting headgear was credited to Intendant-General Louis Auguste Adrian.
+Contrary to common misconception, the Adrian helmet, and other World War I helmets, were not designed to protect the wearer from direct impact by rifle or machine gun cartridges, but shrapnel from indirect fire.